What to Do Before Your Equine Photo Shoot

 1. Take the Edge Off

-Preparing your horse is the most important step.
+Preparing your horse is the most important step for any photo shoot.
 Animals do not understand what a photo shoot is and don’t know what in the world is going on.

 One of the easiest ways to calm your horse’s mind is by lunging him before the shoot.